 The CEH certification provides a bar.
-This means that there is a set of known standards.
-In order to obtain the certification, you will need to have met at least the minimal standard.
+This means there is a set of known standards.
+To obtain the certification, you will need to have met at least the minimal standard.
 These standards can be relied on consistently.
 This is why someone with the CEH certification can be trusted.
 They have demonstrated that they have met known and accepted standards of both knowledge and professional conduct.